jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-- It is hard to know what exactly the client wants, because I don’t talk directly to the client –  P2 **ANNOTATION: indirectness, division of tasks, friction, „I need to know the client“. ***
+- It is hard to know what exactly the client wants, because I don’t talk directly to the client –  P2 **ANNOTATION: indirectness, division of tasks, friction, „I need to know the client“.**
-- The document is divided in sections, seperated by blank pages.  –  P2 **ANNOTATION: Keeping/imposing order**
+- The document is divided in sections, separated by blank pages.  –  P2 **ANNOTATION: Keeping/imposing order**
 - The current ideas/prototypes are in the first section.
-All discareded or “paused” ones are in later sections (the archive”) –  P2 **ANNOTATION: Keeps old ideas.
+All discarded or “paused” ones are in later sections (the archive”) –  P2 **ANNOTATION: Keeps old ideas.
 Why?
 Possible: Later reuse, Inspiration, replication**

 </div>